wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 [Wix Bookings](https://support.wix.com/en/article/about-wix-bookings) allows business owners to accept and manage bookings for their services.

-This article contains a comprehensive list of the various terms and conceptsused in all of Wix Bookings and its APIs.
+This article lists the terms and concepts used in Wix Bookings and its APIs.

 ## Appointment